TABLE OF CONTENTS

 Why Visualising Data Matters

-Seeing patient data on a map provides immediate clarity and context that spreadsheets and tables often lack.
-Here is how this feature can support your organisation:
+Seeing patient data on a map provides immediate clarity and context that spreadsheets often lack.
+Here is how the Maps feature can support your organisation:

-- Spot Health Inequalities: Identify areas with higher disease prevalence or lower service uptake, enabling targeted outreach and support.
+- Spot Health Inequalities: helps identify areas with higher disease prevalence or lower service uptake, enabling targeted outreach and support.

-- Plan Services Strategically: Use location-based insights to inform decisions about resource allocation, staffing, and service delivery.
+- Plan Services Strategically: uses location-based insights to inform decisions about resource allocation, staffing, and service delivery.

-- Support Integrated Care: Facilitate collaboration across practices and systems by highlighting shared challenges and opportunities.
+- Support Integrated Care: facilitates collaboration across practices and systems by highlighting shared challenges and opportunities.

-- Monitor and Evaluate Interventions: Track changes over time in specific areas to assess the impact of health initiatives.
+- Monitor and Evaluate Interventions: tracks changes over time in specific areas to assess the impact of health initiatives.

-- Enhance Reporting and Engagement: Create compelling visuals for reports and presentations that resonate with stakeholders and decision-makers.
+- Enhance Reporting and Engagement: creates compelling visuals for reports and presentations that resonate with stakeholders and decision-makers.

 Accessing Maps

-Locate the report you want to review.
-Click View to open the single report screen.
+- Locate the appropriate report and click View to open the single report screen.

 Navigating Maps